 This course covers the safe driving of a tractor, pre-use maintenance and safety checks, and recognition of controls and instruments.

-The minimum age for a candidate taking this course is 16 years.
+The minimum age for candidates taking this course is 16 years.

 The course will cover: